think-root/.github/profile/README.md

 ### What does all this mean?

 There was a time when I felt the need for a Telegram channel that would publish interesting GitHub repositories.
-So, I armed myself with artificial intelligence and created such a channel for myself.
+So, I armed myself with AI and created such a channel for myself.

 You can read more about it here (in Ukrainian):